Putin says West taking Russia's 'red lines' too lightly | Politics

 Russia-West ties have been at post-Cold War lows for years, but the tone has sharpened in recent weeks as Ukraine and NATO countries have raised fears over Russian troop movements near Ukraine's borders and tried to guess Moscow's real intentions.
 But despite a growing list of disputes, the Kremlin has maintained high-level contacts with Washington and spoken repeatedly of a possible summit between Putin and U.S. President Joe Biden to follow up their initial meeting in Geneva in June, which Putin said had opened up room for an improvement in ties.

-Russian Security Council Secretary Nikolai Patrushev and U.S. National Security Adviser Jake Sullivan discussed cybersecurity, Ukraine and the migrant crisis on the Belarus border in a phone call on Wednesday, the Kremlin said.
-"This was all in the framework of preparation for ... high-level contact," Kremlin spokesman Dmitry Peskov said.
+Putin's spokesman Dmitry Peskov was quoted by RIA news agency as saying the two presidents could hold an online meeting before the end of the year.
+Earlier, Peskov told reporters that Russian Security Council Secretary Nikolai Patrushev and U.S. National Security Adviser Jake Sullivan discussed cybersecurity, Ukraine and the migrant crisis on the Belarus border in a phone call on Wednesday.

+He said the call was part of preparations for "high-level contact" between the presidents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)